-Explained: Supreme Court constitution bench verdict on sub-classification in SC/ST reservations
+Explained: Supreme Court Constitution bench verdict on sub-classification in SC/ST reservations

 However, both Chandradhu and Gavai’s judgments placed some constraints on states’ power to sub-classify.

-Sub-classification of the Scheduled Castes would be allowed only if there is a rational principle for differentiation among the sub-groups and the principle is linked with the purpose of sub-classification, held Chandrachud.
+The sub-classification of the Scheduled Castes would be allowed only if there is a rational principle for differentiation between the sub-groups and the principle is linked with the purpose of sub-classification, Chandrachud held.
+The sub-classification must be on the basis of empirical data relating to backwardness or representation in public services, not on the whim of government or political expediency, he said.

-Gavai was even clearer, stating that the state would have to justify that the sub-group being given preferential treatment was inadequately represented compared to other castes in the list.
-This must be based on empirical data, he clarified.
+Similarly, Gavai stated that the state would have to justify on the basis of empirical data that the sub-group being given preferential treatment was inadequately represented compared to other castes in the list.

 He expressly barred sub-classification to be conducted in a manner that reserves all the seats available for the Scheduled Castes for one sub-group and excludes the other castes in the list.